What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Related Work

+More recently, lie \etal~\cite{liu2020beyond} proposed a window-based approach to handle long-term temporal context.
+It utilizes sliding window of varying sizes to generate a large number of tracklets then predicts their pairwise relations.
+Since then, a handful of works have been proposed that follow window-based approach~\cite{shang2021video,gao2021video}: PPN-STGCN~\cite{liu2020beyond} employs a sliding-window scheme to predict both short-term and long-term relationships and utilizes GCN to calculate the compatibility of tracklet proposal pair; Gao \etal~\cite{gao2021video} construct a VidVRD model based on the Transformer encoder-decoder~\cite{vaswani2017attention} that models interactions between tracklets and learnable predicate queries; VidVRD-II~\cite{shang2021video} leverages inter-dependency among subject-object-predicate classification and fine-tunes its predictions based on the learnt dependency.

+However, the above-mentioned methods either lack temporal globality or scale poorly for extremely long videos such as movies.
 To move one step forward, we introduce a novel TSPN to directly predict relations in an end-to-end manner without the need for many heuristics such as segment length and window size.